 Instruments for measurement and collecting

-Other than the natural history specimens, the Museum houses the richest collection of oceanography instruments in the world.
-This collection includes all the prototypes used by Prince Albert I during his explorations.
+In addition to the natural history specimens, the Museum holds the richest collection of oceanographic instruments in the world.
+It contains all the prototypes used during Prince Albert I’s campaigns.

 — Artistic biomimicry

 When the marine world inspires Art